qiuosier/oci-data-science-ai-samples/jobs/job_monitor/README.md

 ### Command Line

-This tool uses OCI API key for authentication.
-The `DEFAULT` profile in the API key will be used.
+This tool uses OCI API key or security token for authentication.
+Make sure your OCI config file (located at `~/.oci/config` by default) has at least one profile before starting the app.
+The `DEFAULT` profile will be used.
+If you would like to use a different profile, you can specify it with the `OCI_KEY_PROFILE` environment variable or select it from the UI dropdown once the app is started.
-If you would like to use a different profile, you can specify it with the `OCI_KEY_PROFILE` environment variable To start the Flask app, simply run the following command and open <http://127.0.0.1:5000/> with your browser.
+To start the Flask app, simply run the following command and open <http://127.0.0.1:5000/> with your browser.

 ```bash